openconfig/reference/rpc/gnmi/gnmi-config-subscriptions.md

 **without** the `CommitConfirm` extension.
 4) The server processes the Set RPC as usual and sends the updates for the configuration schema nodes under the path P1.
-5) As all the configuration updates are sent, the server sends the `ConfigSubscriptionSyncDone` message to the client in a SubscribeResponse message.
+5) After all the configuration updates are sent, the server sends the `ConfigSubscriptionSyncDone` message to the client in a SubscribeResponse message.
 This message does not contain a `commit_confirmed_id` and may contain a